 MT Carter employees understand the meaning of the company’s name and their obligations to uphold the standards of the organization.
 They know that they are working in Carter’s honor and that his ultimate sacrifice made that possible.

 Each and every one of us are part of a larger whole.
-Just like a successful individual works well with the people around them, a successful business keeps the larger community in mind.
+Just like a successful individual often relies on the people around them, a successful business is part of the larger community around them.
 It’s not about erecting houses, it’s about creating homes and memories for generations of families to come.
-It’s not about laying asphalt, it’s about defining the route and enabling individuals to chose the path less traveled.
+It’s not about laying asphalt, it’s about paving the way for new opportunities and allowing others to start on the path to their own destiny.